-Study outlines risk factors for poor outcome, mortality following hip fractureMarch 21st, 2013 in Diseases, Conditions, Syndromes
+Study outlines risk factors for poor outcome, mortality following hip fractureMarch 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study, presented today at the 2013 Annual Meeting of the American Academy of Orthopaedic Surgeons (AAOS), identifies predictors of complications and mortality following a hip fracture, including dialysis, cardiac disease, diabetes, and a longer time before surgery – the only modifiable risk factor when patients are hospitalized.

 Each year, more than 340,000 Americans are hospitalized for hip fractures.
 According to AAOS data, 69 percent of hip fracture patients are female and 46 percent are between the ages of 65 and 84.
 Many hip fracture patients suffer complications with life-altering consequences.
 The estimated mortality rate within one year of a hip fracture ranges from 12 to 33 percent.